logmanCrater/Task-Manager-App/README.md

 ### Email Configuration

 The project is configured to use Gmail for sending password reset emails.
 Update the email settings in `settings.py` with your Gmail credentials.
-Use an App Password if two-factor authentication (2FA) is enabled.
+Use an App Password if two-factor authentication (2FA) is enabled.or else it won't work.To learn how go Setup Instructions Step 7

 ## Documentation and Resources